visortelle/haskell-spotlight/README.md

 - Search on Hoogle.
 - Search on Hackage.
-- Full-text search integration on Hackage [by Serokell](https://hackage-search.serokell.io/) is coming soong.
+- Full-text search integration on Hackage [by Serokell](https://hackage-search.serokell.io/) is coming soon.

 The search widget is available in forms of: